 Trim your plants thoroughly after they have lost the water content inside them.
-It will help speed the drying process.
+It will help speed up the drying process.
 Remove the excess stem and stalk from your plants before embarking on drying them.

 Removing them from your pants will leave them with less vegetable mass, hence enabling them to dry faster.

 Trimming and hanging your plants in readiness for drying is good.
-Nonetheless, this process isn't enough to produce the best quality of cannabis.
+Nonetheless, this process isn't enough to produce the best quality cannabis.
 You have to check for infections in each bud.

 Some buds could have been infected with fungi or powdery mildew.
 If such buds are dried and then stored with other healthy buds, the infections will quickly spread during the drying process.

 Due to such conditions, your cannabis will have an unpleasant smell.
-Worse still, your entire harvest will be spoiled, thus ruining your weed growing efforts.
+Worse still, your entire harvest will be spoiled, thus ruining your weed-growing efforts.

 Now, you have your plants trimmed and waiting to dry.
 Nonetheless, the humidity levels in the drying space could affect the drying process.
-Humidity levels too, can affect the quality of our harvest.
+Humidity levels too can affect the quality of our harvest.

 Irrespective of whether you are storing your dried cannabis, check for humidity levels.